3DiVi/nuitrack-sdk/doc/Install.md

 #### Android

-Support for RealSense on Android was added in Nuitrack v.
+Support for RealSense on Android was added in Nuitrack v0.26.0.

 * Recommended RealSense D415/D435 firmware version is 5.11.1.0
 * Rooted and non-rooted devices can be used.